specklesystems/speckle-docs/user/unreal.md

 Out of the box, `SpeckleConverterComponent`s will be setup with a set of default converters.
 For most users, there is no further configuration required.
 However you can create your own instances of specific `ISpeckleConverter`s through the assets in the Content, and then assign them to the Converter Component.
-This can be done by right clicking and creating a new converter of a specificed type.
+This can be done by right clicking and creating a new converter of a specified type.
 <center><img src="./img-unreal/create_converter.png" width="66.66%" /></center>

 You can create your own custom converters in BP/C++ (see [Creating Custom Conversion](./unreal.html#creating-custom-conversion) docs)